xeland314/chat_analyzer_ui/README.md

 The application offers a comprehensive analysis of chat files, broken down into several key areas:

+- **Android Intent Handling**: Seamlessly open and analyze chat files directly from other applications on Android.
+- **Log Viewer Copy Button**: Easily copy application logs to the clipboard for debugging or sharing.
+- **Image Export with Watermark**: Export analysis results as shareable images with a custom watermark.
+On Linux, images are saved locally.

 ### 1. General Statistics (Per Participant)

 - **Message Count**: Total number of messages sent by each participant.